Activities and News

 Click this link for a story inspired by the Caledonia Conservancy Trail.
 It appears also on the Eddee Daniels Blog.

-Thanks so much to our many Volunteers, Committee Members, and Financial Supporters, for THIRTY YEARS OF GREAT WORK !
+Thanks so much to our many Volunteers, Committee Members, and Financial Supporters, for your GREAT WORK !

 Caledonia Conservancy trails are maintained and improved through the generosity of our volunteer workers and our donors.
 We seek financial donations in any amount, and we’re always on the lookout for local and national foundations or grants that might be a resource.
 In-kind donations of materials or labor from local businesses are needed and welcomed.
 We feel that our work is vital to preserving wild spaces in our Village; so also consider becoming an active worker and/or committee member if you are able.